evoytenkoapps/angular-best-practices/README.md

 7. We store `provider` in the` Providers` folder of this module.
 8. We store the `Mock` in the same folder as the implementation.
 9. It is preferable to inject abstractions over real implementations.
 Because passing the implementation can violate the Dependency Inversion Principle.

+### Backend Mocking

+Also, you may make your own backend, and send any response to your angular application.
+From my point of view its the best descision for data mocking, better then `Services mocking` You have to:

+1. Create proxy.conf.jsonread this post
+2. Add path to proxy.conf.json inside angular.json, read [here](https://angular.io/guide/build#proxying-to-a-backend-server)
+3. Start your backend, take my [example](https://github.com/evoytenkoapps/nodejs-mock-server) Look at my `HttpProxyExampleComponent`

 ### Template